![]() |

 About Bhunjawala

-The Bhunja-seller is called Bhunjawala but traditionally the person who roasts cereals is called "Bhadbhunja" (भड़भूँजा) and the earthen pot in which it is roasted is called "Bhad" (भाड़).
+The Bhunja-seller is called Bhunjawala, but traditionally, the person who roasts cereals is called "Bhadbhunja" (भड़भूँजा), and the earthen pot in which it is roasted is called "Bhad" (भाड़).
 I remember a Hindi saying (कहावत) - Akela chana bhad nahin fod sakta par Bhadbhunje ki aankh to fod sakta hai (अकेला चना भाड़ नहीं फोड़ सकता पर भड़भूँजे की आँख तो फोड़ सकता है).
-Means a single gram can not break the roasting pot but definitely it can puncture an eye of the roaster.
+Means a single gram can not break the roasting pot, but it can definitely puncture the eye of the roaster.

-If dry Bhunja combination is chosen the Bhunjawala gives masala-salt, green chili, a piece of onion and a thin slice of ginger in a separate paper wrap.
+If a dry Bhunja combination is chosen, the Bhunjawala gives masala-salt, green chili, a piece of onion, and a thin slice of ginger in a separate paper wrap.

 Some Popular (without oil) combinations of Bhunja